Cyborgscode/Personal-Voice-Assistent/README.txt

 You need this to remove words, that shall not part of the search term.

+## more advanced commands:

 There are two different ways to start playing music:  "PLAYAUDIO" and "PLAYMUSIC"

 They do the same thing, but sligtly different:

-PLAYAUDIO is a cmd to search for a song or artistname and add all matches to a new playlist, afterwards the playback starts.
+PLAYAUDIO is a cmd to search for a song or artistname and adds all matches to a new playlist, afterwards the playback starts.
 If you use the PLAYAUDIO keywords and ADD the "PLAYMUSICRADD" keywords, the playlist is not cleared and all matches will be added to the list.

 PLAYMUSIC means, "start playback" whatever is in the list, from the actual position in the list.
 You can use this to restart a stopped playback.
 But PLAYMUSIC can do more, it can randomly search the database and play a song.
-If you use PLAYMUSIC + PLAYMUSICRANDOM + PLAYMUSICRADD together, it add those randomly loaded song to the end of the current playlist.
+If you use PLAYMUSIC + PLAYMUSICRANDOM + PLAYMUSICRADD together, it adds those randomly loaded songs to the end of the current playlist.

 You find those keywords defined in the textsection: